As a nurse and social worker I learned the care system inside out. Now I'm calling for urgent change

 My diagnosis was delivered in a cold, clinical manner by a consultant neurologist, and no ongoing support or information was offered.

-Fortunately, I knew where to go as I had always signposted those I worked with and their families towards the Alzheimer's Society.
+Fortunately, I knew where to go as I had always signposted those I worked with and their families towards Alzheimer's Society.
 It was such a relief to sit down with a dementia advisor over a coffee and have a chat.
 I live alone, so this option proved to be a real lifesaver.

 Lack of support from social care

-As there was nothing available in my area for people with Young Onset Dementia, I began my own peer support group.
+As there was nothing available in my area for people with young-onset dementia, I began my own peer support group.
 This gave me the chance to meet with others facing similar challenges at the same stage of life.

 I have received no support from the social care system.
 Currently, unless you have reached the point of being unable to wash, dress and feed yourself it is not deemed that you are in need of assistance.
 In fact, successive governments have relied on the ability and commitment of unpaid family carers to meet this need.